dgroomes/intellij-playground/README.md

 * [ ] BLOCKED (The Dev Container CLI has not yet implemented the `forwardPorts` part of the spec.
 See [GitHub issue #186](https://github.com/devcontainers/cli/issues/186))
   Consider using the Dev Container CLI to run the container.
 This is convenient because it should do the bind mounting and the port forwarding (you still have to configure the ports manually in `.devcontainer/devcontainer.json`).
-* [ ] Mount the project directory file system into the container.
+* [x] DONE Mount the project directory file system into the container.
 This is what VS Code does for its Dev Containers experience.
 I'm afraid about how slow this will make the dev experience because the Docker on macOS file system sharing is notoriously slow, and Intellij does heavy IO because of its advanced indexing.
 * [ ] Can I build a ready-to-go image, above and beyond the dev containers one I created, that's pre-installed with Intellij?